Orienting Ourselves and our Heat Source Placement

 Pick up your heat sink from your screen.
 See your heat sources?
 Take your interface material and put it directly on your screen where your devices are.
 Then you can place your heat sink back on top.
 Don’t really do this, but just imagine it.
 I mean, if you wanted to, we can’t stop you from putting thermal interface on your screen.
 But we would recommend against it.

-For more information on thermal interface materials, what they do, and how to use them in Aavid Genie, check out this blog post!
+For more information on thermal interface materials, what they do, and how to use them in Aavid Genie, check out this post about thermal interface materials!

 Where is My Flow Coming From?